CiscoDevNet/terraform-provider-aci/docs/resources/out_of_band_contract.md

 }
 ```

-The configuration snippet below below shows all possible attributes of the Out Of Band Contract.
+The configuration snippet below shows all possible attributes of the Out Of Band Contract.

 !> This example might not be valid configuration and is only used to show all possible attributes.